 “…Over against all other beings, that is over against created beings, we must therefore hold that God’s being presents an absolute numerical identity.
 And even within the the ontological Trinity we must maintain that God is numerically one.
 He is one person.
 We we say that we believe in a personal God we do not merely mean that we believe in a God to whom the adjective “personality” may be attached.
 God is not an essence that has personality; He is absolute personality.
 Yet, within the being of the one person we are permitted and compelled by Scripture to make the distinction between a specific or generic type of being, and three personal subsistences.”

 “God exists in himself as a triune self-consciously active being.
 The Father, the Son, and the Holy Ghost are each a personality and together constitute the exhaustively personal God… Each is as much God as are the other two.”

 We see from these three quotations that Van Til did not mince words in declaring that he believed the three real persons of the Trinity, the Father, Son, and Holy Spirit, to be together a single person.
-This is blatant semi-modalism, the false doctrine that has received much attention on this blog for denying the doctrine of the Trinity as taught by scripture and believed and confessed by the Christians of the ante-nicene and nicene eras.
+This is blatantly semi-modalistic, in sharp contrst to the monarchian trinitarianism originaly advocated by the pro-nicene fathers of the early and mid fourth century.

 Nicene trinitarianism distinguishes between the persons of the one God, His Son, and His Spirit, and the single divine nature that all three persons share.
 This divine nature in nicene trinitarianism is not a person, but a nature considered in abstract.